-Much of what makes Gleaner what it is today was set in motion more than 120 years ago when Grant Slocum, a farmer's son, had a vision for a fraternal society that would protect farmers and their families.
+Much of what makes Gleaner what it is today was set in motion more 125 years ago when Grant Slocum, a farmer's son, had a vision for a fraternal society that would protect farmers and their families.
 On October 12, 1894, he founded Gleaner Life Insurance Society.
 Gleaner’s membership has expanded since then to include people from all walks of life, but our principles and goals remain the same: to help our members and their communities live better.

 Grant Slocum was inspired by the biblical story of Ruth the Gleaner and her words to her mother Naomi: “Entreat me not to leave thee or return from following after thee, for whither thou goest I will go, and where thou lodgest I will lodge; thy people shall be my people, and thy God my God.”
 This sentiment reflected Grant's passion for the farmers and their families.
 He believed that they had strength in numbers and could take care of each other by banding together.